cs224/jupyter-docker-hello-world/README.md

     ./jnw.sh # jupyter notebook wrapper

-And connect with your browser to: `http://localhost:8888`
+And connect with your browser to: [`http://localhost:8888`](http://localhost:8888)

+For using [PyCharm](https://www.jetbrains.com/help/pycharm/meet-pycharm.html) with your docker container see [Docker: Using Docker as a Remote Interpreter](https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html)

 Test it locally outside of docker via a python/conda environment: